 2️⃣ Use SMART framework.
 Now turn that goal into a SMART goal by using the framework above.

-Bonus Tip: Write down your goals in a place where you’ll see it often!
+Bonus Tip: Write down your goals in a place where you’ll see them often!
 The more we review our goals, the more likely we are to attain them.